Board and Batten Tutorial: How To Install

 I’ve gone a bit batty for board and batten …

 … truth be told, I’ve really gone much, much more batty than a mere ‘bit’ for this amazing board and batten wall treatment.
 And, yes, I’m late to this particular home diy party.
 What else is new?

-I love how it looks like it’s been here forever …
+I love how it looks like it’s been here forever.

-Now on to the promised tutorial (though, quite honestly, you can’t swing a proverbial dead cat in the diy blogworld without hitting a board & batten tutorial).
+Now on to the promised board and batten tutorial (though, quite honestly, you can’t swing a proverbial dead cat in the diy blogworld without hitting a board & batten tutorial).
 The key to making the process run smoothly …

 … and not freak out my husband who is not a diy handy dude (though he does wash a mean load of laundry) …